 - Valentine, K., Milling, L., Clark, L., & Moriarty, C. (2019).
 The efficacy of hypnosis as a treatment for anxiety: A meta-analysis.
 International Journal of Clinical and Experimental Hypnosis, 67, 336–363.

 - Van Minnen, A., Harned, M. S., Zoellner, L., & Mills, K. (2012).
 Examining potential contraindications for prolonged exposure therapy for PTSD.
 European Journal of Psychotraumatology, 3.

 - Walkup, J. T., Albano, A. M., Piacentini, J., Birmaher, B., Compton, S. N., Sherrill, J. T., … Kendall, P. C. (2008).
 Cognitive-behavioral therapy, Sertraline, or a combination in childhood anxiety.
 New England Journal of Medicine, 359, 2753–2766.

 - Walsh, S. M., Martin, S. C., & Schmidt, L. A. (2004).
 Testing the efficacy of a creative-arts intervention with family caregivers of patients with cancer.
 Journal of Nursing Scholarship, 36, 214–219.

 - Whitefield, G. (2010).
 Group cognitive–behavioural therapy for anxiety and depression.
 Advances in Psychiatric Treatment, 16, 219–227.

 - Yalom, I. (1995).
 The theory and practice of group psychotherapy.
-New York, NY: Basic Books.
-As cited in Whitefield, G. (2010).
-Group cognitive–behavioural therapy for anxiety
+Basic Books.

 - Yerkes, R. M., & Dodson, J. D. (1908).
 The relation of strength of stimulus to rapidity of habit-formation.
 Journal of Comparative Neurology and Psychology, 18, 459–482.